Deadman14/TaskaRinoV2/README.md

 # TaskaRinoV2

-               # PRIOS
+    PRIOS
-        6 - anything to keep me alive (eat, prayer, run away) 5 - Task
+    7 - anything to keep me alive (eat, prayer, run away) 6 - isGeFullyOpebCheck
+    5 - Task
     4 - GE
     3 - Banking
     2 - Equipping shit, looting
     1 - nodes

                     BUGS
-    training combat, if you change gear then it doesn't deposit old gear - worth doing?
-Investigate/Brainstorm
-    TODO: move ge check of buyables to before it walks to the GE! (gunna have to predict for this one) - confirmed?
-Want some extra confirmation ge yes menu
-    don't sell all blue wizard hats
-    Not looting during kill imps - probably shouldLoot boolean
+    account for getting waterskins from bank - I think this is done with my bank for multiuse items don't sell all blue wizard hats - in process of adding new way of getting sellables during slaying - if player is being attacked by something that is not what it is supposed to be killing, it still kills it
+    ADD CHECKING FOR NOTED ITEMS EVERYWHERE DUMBASS

                     IMPROVEMENTS
-    TODO: mot a fresh tut account to really test this if cook assistant done use lumby range, else use close -  can postpone this until closer to P2P turn task name into const values
+    turn task name into const values
     Improve sleeps in ernie the chick lever puzzle
+    In eat node add banking for food and anything else - this is to cover the case of being poisoned or something after a combat task and now doing a task with no food in inv but needs it Create method to check if you need a varrock tele to get to GE/slayer master: use this in GE and get slayer task nodes instead of bringing varrock teles with you on every task Make bot get brass key for edge dungeon
+    FInd a way that if bot cannot afford current equipment, use next set down

                 MOVE TO P2P REQS